2022 Copa Colsanitas

-The 2022 Copa Colsanitas (branded as the 2022 Copa Colsanitas presentado por Zurich for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
+The 2022 Copa Colsanitas (branded as the Copa Colsanitas presentado por Zurich for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
 It was the 24th edition of the Copa Colsanitas and part of the 250 category of the 2022 WTA Tour.
-It took place at the Country Club in Bogotá, Colombia, from 4 April to 10 April 2022.
+It took place at the Country Club in Bogotá, Colombia, from 4 April until 10 April 2022.
+Unseeded Tatjana Maria, who entered the main draws as a qualifier, won the singles title.